-Table 5: Acute management measures for the treatment of febrile seizures7,9-11
+Table V: Acute management measures for the treatment of febrile seizures^{7,9-11}

-Measure √ 1 Airway - Maintain a patent airway √ 2 Breathing - Ensure effective breathing; oxygen may be administered if available √ 3 Protect the child from injury - Place in a semi-prone position and remove any excess or loose clothing √ 4 Fever - Treat the fever by sponging down with lukewarm water and administer antipyretics, e.g. paracetamol or ibuprofen √ 5 Depending on the duration of the seizure the following may be administered according to the physician's prescription: Rectal diazepam if the seizure lasts for more than 5 minutes A suitable intravenous anticonvulsant (i.e. diazepam, lorazepam or phenobarbital) if the patient is still convulsing for longer than 15 minutes.
-V
+Measu re ✓ 1 Airway - Maintain a patent airway \checkmark 2 Breathing - Ensure effective breathing; oxygen may be administered if available \checkmark 3 Protect the child from injury - Place in a semi-prone position and remove any excess or loose clothing ✓ 4 Fever - Treat the fever by sponging down with lukewarm water and administer antipyretics, e.g. paracetamol or ibuprofen ✓ 5 Depending on the duration of the seizure the following may be administered according to the physician's prescription: Rectal diazepam if the seizure lasts for more than 5 minutes A suitable intravenous anticonvulsant (i.e. diazepam, lorazepam or phenobarbital) if the patient is still convulsing for longer than 15 minutes ~ in children treated for febrile seizures and this side-effect outlasts the administration of the drug by several months; is not offset by the benefit of seizure prevention.29